Is so juicy while it lasts

 - In Wicked, (at least the musical adaptation) Nessa loves Boq, Boq loves Glinda, Glinda loves Fiyero who becomes her boyfriend, and Elphaba and Glinda are best friends, but Elphaba starts to develop feelings for Fiyero.
 Then Fiyero starts reciprocating those feelings and ultimately breaks things of with Glinda to be with Elphaba.
 And to make things more complicated, being together doesn't diminish that Elphaba and Fiyero still do care about Glinda.
 And that's not even getting into any subtext issues.
 Yikes.

-- Actually letting the player decide how to resolve the love dodecahedron has been a major gameplay/story element since, oh, sometime before they started releasing the games outside of Japan.
+- In Fire Emblem, letting the player decide how to resolve the love dodecahedron has been a major gameplay/story element since, oh, sometime before they started releasing the games outside of Japan:

 - Luminous Arc 2 have one mostly revolves around Roland.
 He can end up with either Althea or Fatima, while gaining affections, via Intermissions, from Dia (who also have a few Ship Tease with his brother, Rasche), Sadie and Karen, who's oblivious to Ace's interest in her, as well as getting distracted by some of the girls in their Hot Spring Intemissions (Dia, Luna, Ayano, I'm looking at you).
 Rina, despite being Roland's childhood friend, just Fangirl over Richter.